madison-freeman/brain-tumor-classification-model/README.md

 ## Results<a name="results"></a>

-In the end, I could validate a test image passed through the model.
+In the end, we could validate test images passed through the model.

 ![validation](https://github.com/nazianafis/Brain-Tumor-Classification/blob/main/screenshots/valid-img.png)